Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Experiments and Evaluation

-Interestingly, FLAN-T5 achieves a lower F1@0 score than a model fine-tuned on eSNLI, possibly because of interference from non-eSNLI-related tasks it was fine-tuned on.
-Further investigating the performance differences between T5-eSNLI and FLAN-T5 (see Table \ref{table:byclass-res}), we observe that FLAN-T5 struggles, in particular, to predict all relation classes equally well, instead predicting most classes as \textit{No Relation} (the majority class).
-This explains also a better performance of FLAN-T5 when accounting for explanation score, as the neutral explanations are easier to generate (they are typically more templatic).
+Interestingly, FLAN-T5 achieves a lower F1@0 score than a model fine-tuned on eSNLI, possibly because of interference from non-eSNLI-related tasks that it was fine-tuned on.
+Further investigating performance differences between T5-eSNLI and FLAN-T5 (see Table \ref{table:byclass-res}), we observe that FLAN-T5 struggles, in particular, to predict all relation classes equally well, instead predicting most classes as \textit{No Relation} (the majority class).
+This also explains the better performance of FLAN-T5 when accounting for the explanation score, as neutral explanations are easier to generate and typically more templatic in structure.
 T5-SocNorm and T5-eSNLI are seen as more robust in this regard.